DikuMUDOmnibus/MaelstromMUD/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant 1.2](http://contributor-covenant.org/version/1/2/0).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [zach@zacharyflower.com](mailto:zach@zacharyflower.com).
+Please report unacceptable behavior to [zach@mudcoders.com](mailto:zach@mudcoders.com).

 ## Getting Started

 This codebase is built on top of decades of development.
-If you are new to C, or MUDs in general, head on over to [MudBytes](http://www.mudbytes.net/), [/r/MUD](https://www.reddit.com/r/MUD), and the [MUD Coders Guild Slack](http://signup.mudcommunity.com/) to get acquainted (and meet some uncomfortably enthusiastic people in the process).
+If you are new to the C programming language, or MUDs in general, head on over to [MudBytes](http://www.mudbytes.net/), [/r/MUD](https://www.reddit.com/r/MUD), and [The MUD Coders Guild](http://signup.mudcommunity.com/) to get acquainted (and meet some uncomfortably enthusiastic people in the process).

-- Make sure you have a [GitHub account](https://github.com/signup/free)
+- Make sure you have a [GitHub account](https://github.com/signup/free).
 - For issues or feature requests, submit an issue on GitHub (assuming one does not already exist).
   - Clearly describe the issue including steps to reproduce when it is a bug.
   - Make sure you fill in the earliest version that you know has the issue.
-- Fork the repository on GitHub
+- Fork the repository on GitHub.

 ## Making Changes